ZedObaia/sakalli/README.md

   </script>
  ```
  Wow, that was easy!!
- ## now let's notify the client from your backend, this is the last part I promise`
+ ## Now let's notify the client from your backend, this is the last part I promise
  So this is basically just a POST request to sakalli service, it will take care of the rest.
  There are two endpoints
 | Endpoint  |  JSON Format |  Description |